 top of page

-Betsy Lister
+Betsy "GYPSY" Lister

-Betsy Lister
+Betsy "GYPSY" Lister

-Betsy Lister’s journey in motorcycling is one of passion, resilience, and relentless advocacy.
+Betsy “GYPSY” Lister’s journey in motorcycling is one of passion, resilience, and relentless advocacy.
 Raised on the picturesque North Shore of Massachusetts, in towns like Marblehead and Beverly, her early experience with bicycles ignited a lifelong love for two wheels.
 While neither of her parents were riders, Betsy credits her adventurous spirit to her father, a man who inspired her to seek thrills and embrace the open road.

 A Life Transformed by Two Wheels

 At just 21, Betsy embarked on her motorcycling journey alongside her then-husband, Richard, when they acquired their first motorcycle in 1969.
 Shortly after, Richard had an accident that ended his riding days, but for Betsy, the allure of the bike only intensified.
-She quickly adapted, using her motorcycle to commute to work daily, art portfolio in tow, and soon found herself enamored with the freedom and excitement that came with riding.
+She quickly adapted, using her motorcycle to commute to work daily, with art portfolio in tow, and soon found herself enamored with the freedom and excitement that came with riding.

 Championing Motorcyclists’ Rights

 Betsy’s professional life as an insurance agent has always paralleled her passion for motorcycling.
 Her love for the sport led her to become an active advocate for motorcyclists’ rights on local, state, and national levels.
-A long-time member of several organizations, including the Motorcycle Riders Foundation, the American Motorcyclists Association, and the Massachusetts Motorcyclist Association, Betsy doesn’t just hold memberships—she takes action.

-As the Safety and Education Awareness Director for the MMA, Betsy dedicated her weekends to teaching motorcycle safety courses, significantly impacting the community.
-For over a decade, she served as an AMA field representative, organizing charity runs and fundraising events for various non-profits.
-Her advocacy extended into the legislative realm as well; she’s testified on behalf of motorcyclists' issues and collaborated closely with the Registry of Motor Vehicles and the insurance industry to implement beneficial changes for riders.
+For over a decade, she served as an AMA field representative, organizing charity rides and fundraising events for numerous non-profits.
+Her advocacy extended into the legislative realm as well testifying on behalf of motorcyclists’ issues and collaborating with the Registry of Motor Vehicles and the insurance industry to implement positive changes for riders.

-Bikerbits: A Lifeline for Riders
+BIKERBITS: A Lifeline for Riders

 A Life on the Road

-Betsy also shares her experiences and insights through writing, contributing a monthly column for New England’s Motorcyclists Post and co-authoring the biker anthology “Rubber Side Down.”
-In recognition of her literary contributions, she has been honored as the Motorcycle Poet Laureate for New Hampshire and Massachusetts in multiple years by Roadpoet eMagazine.
+Betsy also shares her stories through writing.
+She has authored a monthly column for New England’s Motorcyclists Post and co-authored the biker anthology Rubber Side Down.
+Her literary contributions earned her the title of Motorcycle Poet Laureate for New Hampshire and Massachusetts multiple times from Roadpoet eMagazine.

 Giving Back to the Community